UCF Distributed Learning Guidelines

 7. Florida Distance Learning Course Fee

 Florida Statute 1009.24(17) states that in order to qualify for the distance learning course fee, at least 80% of the direct instruction of online courses must be delivered via distance technologies.
-All V, RS, and W courses are submitted to and listed with the Electronic Campus of the Florida Virtual Campus (FLVC), and the associated student credit hours are assessed a supplemental distance learning course fee.
+All V, VL, MR, RL, RS, and W courses are submitted to and listed with the Electronic Campus of the Florida Virtual Campus (FLVC), and the associated student credit hours are assessed a supplemental distance learning course fee.
 Academic departments and faculty members must ensure that all RS courses comply with this threshold.
-V and W course sections are expected to have 100% of direct instruction online.
+V and W course sections are expected to have 100% of the direct instruction online.

 8. The Definition of an Online Credit Hour